 - Do they tattoo themselves today?

-Find out about the tradition, the history, and the symbolism of the tribal tattoos, and the related henna temporary skin decorations.
+Find out about the tradition, history, and symbolism of these tribal tattoos, and the related temporary henna skin decorations.

 The Berber Amazigh

-‘Jedwel’ is the Berber word for tattoos and can be translated "talisman" .
-Girls who traditionally were tattooed when through a sequence which marked phases of their lives.
+"Jedwel" is the Berber word for a tattoo and can be translated as "talisman."
+Girls were traditionally tattooed to mark the phases of their lives.

-The first phase are the chin markings.
-"Siyala", as they are called, were often from the lip to the chin in a form that represented a palm tree and seeds.
+The first phase can be seen in the chin markings.
+"Siyala," as they are called, were often inked from the lip to the chin in a form that represented a palm tree and seeds.

-A verticle line marked along the chin signifies an engagement.
+- A vertical line marked along the chin signifies an engagement.

 Not all stories of the tattooed women are benign.
 The sad history of the decimation and captivity of Armenians under their Muslim captors holds the story of stolen Armenian girls tattooed by their captors a story told in history and photos in the Genocide Museum.